|

 with your double.

-will stay for another two days, and then we will go home.
+that we will stay for another two days, and then we will go home.

 Emyn Arnen